Should you be worried if a charity has a low proportion of ‘charitable spending’?

 Spending more can help a charity raise more

 Sometimes a charity has to spend more in order to raise more.
 This could be on trading or on fundraising.
 Because it’s spending more on things that aren’t charitable spending, its charitable spending as a proportion of all spending is lower, but it is actually raising more money to spend on its cause.

 To see how this works, look at the table below.
 It shows a charity which has an income of £1,000 from public donations.
 It spent £100 on fundraising to raise it, so it has £900 to spend on charitable activities.
 The charitable spending ratio is 90% (£900 spent on charitable activity as a proportion of £1,000 total spending).

 The next year the charity decides to spend £300 running a fundraising event that generates £500 of income, a profit of £200.
 Its total income is now £1,500 (£1,000 donations + £500 from the event) and it spent £400 in raising it (£100 fundraising + £300 on the event).
 It has £1,100 to spend on charitable activities (£1,500 minus £100 fundraising costs and £300 event costs).
 The charitable spending ratio is 73% (£1,100 as a proportion of £1,500).

 Because the event was successful and raised money, they next year it decides to do two of these events.
 Its costs are £700 (£100 fundraising and 2 x £300 for the events) and its income is £2,000.
 It has £1,300 to spend on charitable activities.
 The ratio of this to total income is 65%.

-The charitable expenditure ratio is lower in the first year than the third (65% vs 90%) but the important thing is that by investing more, the charity has raised more money and can help more people.
+The charitable expenditure ratio is lower in the third year than the first (65% vs 90%) but the important thing is that by investing more, the charity has raised more money and can help more people.